This post contains affiliate links.

 5. Wilson’s Ice Cream– The ice cream from Wilson’s Ice Cream Parlor in Ephraim is absolutely everything.
 Wilson’s Ice Cream Parlor has been around since 1906 and is such a fun place to go!
 You even get a jelly bean at the bottom of your ice cream cone!

-6. Door County Mustard You can find Door County Mustard at Seaquest orchards and many of the local food shops in Door County.
+6. Door County Mustard You can find Door County Mustard at Seaquest orchards and many local food shops in Door County.
 It is excellent and is a great spread to bring with you when you make picnics for the beach or the park.
 I always buy a few jars to bring home, and it never lasts long.

 8. Bea’s ho made chopped cherry jam